What is Schizophrenia?

 What Causes Schizophrenia?

 However, over the decades there have been many baseless theories about the causes of schizophrenia which have led us up blind alleys.
 These theories have often reflected the social thinking and attitudes of the time.
-For instance the Edwardians were convinced that it was masturbation that caused the condition and for a large part of the 20th century poor parenting was blamed by many psychologists.7,8
+For instance the Edwardians were convinced that it was masturbation that caused the condition and for a large part of the 20th century poor parenting was blamed by many psychologists.7,8 Today with society’s increasingly intense focus on childhood abuse it is argued by some that childhood adversity may be the cause.
+However others have pointed out that if this were the case then societal traumas like the holocaust or blitz would have led to epidemics of schizophrenia and that was not the case.
+There is more about the causes of schizophrenia in our Information Sheet.

 How Does Schizophrenia Affect people?

-Schizophrenia is a severe condition in which the sufferer may lose touch with reality, become socially withdrawn, be unable to work or study and stop looking after themselves.
+Schizophrenia is a severe condition in which the sufferer may completely lose touch with reality, become socially withdrawn, be unable to work or study and stop looking after themselves.
 Their behaviour may become bizarre or sometimes dangerous.

 An acute episode of schizophrenia may last weeks or months but the condition is usually disabling over a period of years and in its chronic course may, in a minority of sufferers, last a lifetime.
 However the majority of sufferers do show a substantial improvement following treatment and will return eventually to a fairly high level of functioning.
+Our Information Sheet on Symptoms goes into more detail about this.
+Whilst most will enjoy a substantial recovery in their functioning, social outcomes such as employment in the UK remain stubbornly resistant to any improvement and this factor along with the possibility of residual symptoms and cognitive impairments such as memory loss result in few people with schizophrenia enjoying a long term career.
+And sadly our prisons and homeless hostels still provide the only sanctuary available to many sufferers.

 Who Gets Schizophrenia?

 Hard facts as to the number of people living with schizophrenia in the UK are hard to come by and range from over 250,000 people4 to about 400,000 people5 and whilst the clinical outcomes are generally quite good the social outcomes remain poor.
-Most people who experience an episode of schizophrenia will return to a high level of functioning following treatment but in the UK very few will work or own their own home.9,2

 Treatments for Schizophrenia